kriskowal/narwhal/README.md

 packages.

     $ narwhal/bin/sea

-There is no configure, build, or install step.
-Use `js` now.

 <strong>Github:</strong> If you are viewing this from the project front-page,
 under the root directory listing, you will need to click through to the